Professor Matt Cook

 - ‘Sexual Revolution(s) in Britain’, in Gert Hekma and Alain Giami, eds, Sexual Revolutions (Basingstoke: Palgrave Macmillan, 2014)

-- Matt has regularly participated in TV and radio news and documentaries.
-Some highlights:
+- Matt regularly participates in TV and radio news and documentaries.
+Some recent highlights:

 - He discussed the history of transvestism on Radio 4’s Today Programme (22nd January 2013).